The Statler Brothers: Career

-In 1980, the Statler Brothers purchased and renovated their former elementary school, Beverley Manor, in Staunton, occupying the complex for several years.
-The complex consisted of offices for the group, a small museum and auditorium, and an adjacent building that served as office space for unrelated businesses.
-A garage was built to store the two tour buses that the group had used for many years.
-The group has since sold the complex, which Grace Christian Church in Staunton converted back into an academic campus.
+In 1980, the Statlers purchased and renovated their former elementary school, Beverley Manor, in Staunton, occupying the complex for more than two decades.
+The complex included offices for the group, a small museum and an auditorium.
+A garage was built to store their tour buses.

-In 1970, the group began performing at an annual Independence Day festival in Gypsy Hill Park in Staunton.
-The event, known as "Happy Birthday USA", lasted for 25 years, and included many country-music figures, including Mel Tillis, Charley Pride, and many others.
-The event drew as many as 100,000 fans each year.
-The group also honored their hometown with the song "Staunton, Virginia" on their 1973 album Do You Love Me Tonight.
+In 1970, the group performed an Independence Day festival in Gypsy Hill Park in Staunton.
+The event, known as "Happy Birthday USA", went on for 25 years, often drawing in excess of 100,000 fans.